-- Co-locating agencies in our offices so residents in crisis receive targeted and prompt assistance in one visit instead of three.
-This has enabled the Citizens Advice Bureau (CAB) to offer more face-to-face appointments and improved outcomes from the Council's Residents Advice Team, handling 5470 resident enquiries by the end of February.
-The office became a Work Well Hub in November, helping 65 residents return to employment. - Supporting our community with our Residents Advice Team who have provided 913 food bank vouchers and £126,545 through the household support fund. - Collaborating with the Police & Crime Commissioner to safely share anonymised data to address issues of crime, specifically violent offences, by targeting resources into identified areas of our district helping people feel safe where they live. - Reducing the number of days to process Housing Benefits and Council Tax Support Changes by almost 50% on last year to an average of 3.36 days ensuring financial support is in place when needed.
+- Co-locating agencies in our offices to provide targeted assistance in one visit instead of three.
+This has allowed the Citizens Advice Bureau (CAB) to offer more face-to-face appointments and improved outcomes from the Council's Residents Advice Team, which handled 5470 enquiries by the end of February.
+The office became a Work Well Hub in November, helping 65 residents return to employment. - Supporting our community with our Residents Advice Team who have provided 913 food bank vouchers and £126,545 through the household support fund. - Collaborating with the Police & Crime Commissioner to safely share anonymised data to address issues of crime, specifically violent offences, by targeting resources into identified areas of our district helping people feel safe where they live. - Reducing the number of days to process Housing Benefits and Council Tax Support changes by almost 50% on last year to an average of 3.16 days (to December). - Ensured financial support is in place when needed.
+Successfully dealing with 649 claims (28% up) within existing resources.